PacktPublishing/Becoming-a-Rockstar-SRE/Appendix/the-sre-manifesto.md

 * SREs manage systems, services, and infrastructure to learn how to `automate toil`.

-* SREs use `data science` and apply `statistical methods` to understand observability data.
+* SREs use `data science` and `statistical methods` to understand observability data.

-* SREs identify, measure, and eliminate `toil` arising from operational and engineering work.
+* SREs identify, measure, and reduce `toil` arising from operational and engineering work.

 * SREs implement `test cases`, execute software `delivery tests`, and stay ahead with `capacity planning`.